MTRX3700Dirac/Yavin4DefenceSystem/README.md

 ---------------------------------------------------------------------------------------------
 Note: depending on user account permissions, sudo may be required on linux

+DO NOT CREATE A LOCAL BRANCH TO WORK ON FOR A WEEK AND THEN TRY TO SIMPLY MERGE IT WITH THE MASTER yesterday we lost almost a weeks worth of work, and have spent many hours trying to get everything working again because people merged an old version and deleted a whole lot of stuff

 -**1)**
 Clone into the repository so you keep a [you guessed it] clone of the repo on local filesystem: